geonetwork/core-doc-sources/eng/users/source/quickstartguide/new_metadata/index.rst

 Creating a Thumbnail
 --------------------

+To help the user identify a metadata record of interest, you can create a graphic overview (or thumbnail) in the form of an image and attach it to the metadata record.
+For example, if your metadata record describes some geographic dataset then the the graphic overview could be an image of the map with legend produced by an OGC Web Map Service.

-Next, you need to create a graphic overview of your map which will be for a double purpose; as small thumbnail will be displayed in search results and as large thumbnail with much more details, to allow users to properly evaluate the data usefulness.
-As for the latest, the image that you will use as source should be a significant reproduction of the real dataset, possibly inclusive of the legend.
+You can associate two thumbnails with a record: a small thumbnail, which will be displayed in search results and a large thumbnail with more details in case the user is interested in more information.
+The large thumbnail will be displayed when the user clicks on the small thumbnail.

-To create a thumbnail, go to the editing menu for your map.
-If you are no longer in editing mode, retrieve the map from one of the search options then click on Edit.
+To create a thumbnail, go to the editing menu.
+If you are no longer in editing mode, retrieve the metadata record using one of the search options then click on Edit.
 Then follow these simple steps:

 From the editing menu, click on the Thumbnails button on the top or bottom of the page.